 Denville

 Denville is a picture-perfect small town with a sweet and charming downtown.
-Broadway Avenue is the heart of this community and the key to their stomachs.
-If you’re in the mood for something sweet, head over to Beignets and grab some donuts.
-For those with allergies, Mo’Pweeze Bakery is a great spot offering cupcakes, cakes, cookies, and more all free of the top 10 allergies.
-Just last month Downtown Denville announced its events for 2023.
-Come collect eggs from downtown businesses in April at their Spring into Denville event.
-The summer features four events with live music, food, and events throughout the downtown.
-There will also be Halloween and winter holiday events.
-To give you some inspiration when you visit, we have compiled a list of spots below.
+Broadway is the heart of this community and the key to their stomachs.
+If you’re in the mood for something sweet, head over to Beignets and grab some doughnuts and beignets.
+For those with allergies, Mo’Pweeze Bakery is a great spot that has cupcakes, cakes, cookies, and more, all free of the top 10 allergies.
+For more inspiration when you visit, we have compiled a list of spots below.

 Exercise: Pure Barre, Renzo Gracie, Prana Yoga Studio

-Events: Holiday Shopping Open House, Sidewalk Sales, National Night Out, Downtown Denville After Dark
+Events: Holiday Shopping Open House, Sidewalk Sales, National Night Out, Downtown Denville After Dark, Pink Witches Night Out

 Wellness: Moxie Salon + Beauty Bar, Tracy’s Nails, The Urban Muse